GXDE-OS/gxde-os.github.io/en/install/faq.md

  A4: The latest development progress will be included in the beta test.
 If you want to experience the latest content, you can join the beta, but it is also unstable.
 It is recommended that users with some experience join.

- A4: Starting from version 15.14, you can join the beta test with one click in the Control Center.
-For details, see: https://www.bilibili.com/video/BV1FgsvenEjq
+ A4: GXDE 15 Version is under archive stage, the beta test source is corrupted.
+DO NOT JOIN IT IF YOU ARE USING GXDE 15.

  A4: Please join our Discord Group: https://discord.gg/t5Uf2xYpvA